University of Tokyo: Origins

 The University of Tokyo traces its roots to three independent institutes founded during the Edo period (1603–1868).
 The oldest, a Shogun-funded Confucian school called Senseiden (先聖殿), was founded in 1630 by Razan Hayashi in Ueno.
 This school was renamed the Shoheizaka Institute (昌平坂学問所, Shoheizaka Gakumonjo) and came to be operated directly by the Tokugawa Shogunate in 1791 as part of the Kansei Reforms.
-The Tenmongata, founded in 1684, served the astronomical research and education arm of the Shogunate.
+The Tenmongata, founded in 1684, was the astronomical research and education arm of the Shogunate.
 It evolved into the Kaisei School (開成学校), a school for Western learnings, after the Meiji Restoration.
 The Kanda Otamagaike Vaccination Centre, established in 1858, evolved into a school of Western medicine called Tokyo Medical School (東京医学校, Tokyo Igakkō).
 Although plans to establish the country's first university had been in place just after the Meiji Restoration, it was not until around 1875 that it was decided to form the university by merging these schools.